Why do people enjoy watching horror movies?

 Humans are naturally curious creatures, and horror movies tap into this curiosity by exploring the unknown, the supernatural, and the taboo.
 Horror films often delve into subjects that are mysterious, unsettling, or difficult to comprehend, such as ghosts, monsters, or the darker aspects of human nature.
 For many viewers, the allure of the unknown is irresistible, as it challenges them to confront and make sense of things that lie beyond ordinary experience.

 This curiosity is often linked to a deeper psychological desire to understand and control the fears that arise from the unknown.
 By watching horror movies, individuals can explore these fears in a structured narrative, gaining insight into their own anxieties and the ways in which they respond to fear.
+An example of this is the fascination with the “found footage” genre, where the blurred lines between reality and fiction invite viewers to question their perceptions and confront the unknown.

 The Social and Cultural Appeal of Horror Movies